Resources for parents and carers

 Previous years' NAPLAN test papers and answers are available (up to 2016), as well as the NAPLAN Online public demonstration site if parents and children wish to use these resources as an activity while at home.

-Other parent and carer resources
+Parent and carer resources

 - ABC Education provides access to more than 4,000 free videos, interactive resources and games mapped to the Australian curriculum – across subjects such as English, Maths, Science, History, Geography, Media Literacy, Financial Literacy, The Arts, and Technologies, including STEM.